jtsage/jtsage-datebox/doc_builder/pages/index.md

 These demos use a good bit of pseduo-code - remember to look at the page source to get the whole story.
 Also, a few options are locked on for all of these demos, mainly the control displays “inline” - that is, as part of the page rather than a popup (the default behavior).
 Note also these demos use the Bootstrap v4 version of DateBox, and the markup conventions of Bootstrap.

 ## Sample
 This sample is the most simple version of the "calbox" varient.
 Note that DateBox automatically enhances properlly tagged elements.
-If you need a simple date input with no limits, logic, or customization, it is as simple as adding an input element. __Note the use of the data-role attribute__, which is what allows DateBox to auto enhance.
+If you need a simple date input with no limits, logic, or customization, it is as simple as adding an input element. __Note the use of the data-role attribute__, which is what allows DateBox to automaticaly enhance.
 At least the mode option is required if your build includes more than one mode.

 <div class="form-group">
 	<label class="control-label"for="db1">CalBox style DateBox</label>